 The Swan, as it’s referred to by locals, is a scenic corridor along Highway 83 southeast of Kalispell.
 Within this narrow heavily forested valley are numerous lakes, abundant recreation, and majestic views of the Mission Mountains and the Swan Range.
 Grab a picnic lunch at Montana Coffee Traders in Kalispell and head for Swan Lake, approximately a 40 minute drive.
 The Swan Lake day use area offers picnic tables, restrooms, a great beach with shallow lake entrance for swimming, and pets are welcome on a leash.

-The Hungry Horse Reservoir is located 20 miles northeast of Kalispell.
-At 564 feet the dam is the 10th highest in the U.S. and helps control water flow on the Flathead River and stores water for the Columbia River Power System which includes the Grand Coulee Dam.
-The reservoir is 34 miles long, surrounded by more than 25 mountain peaks with approximately 170 miles of shoreline – a recreational gem within the Flathead National Forest.
-A recommended day trip is a drive, or ride, on the west side of the reservoir which is paved for the first 11 miles.
-Bring a picnic and stop at one of the recreational areas and leave time to go for a hike, fish or swim.
-The Hungry Horse Visitor center is open daily between May – September and offers guided tours of the dam.
-In winter, vehicles can access the road on west side over the dam.
+Hungry Horse Dam and Reservoir are located 20 miles northeast of Kalispell.
+At 564 feet high, the dam is one of the largest concrete arch dams in the U.S. and its morning-glory spillway is the highest in the world.
+The reservoir is 34 miles long and surrounded by towering mountain peaks.
+A recommended bike excursion is a ride along the west side of the reservoir which is paved for the first 11 miles.
+Stop for a break at the Lost Johnny Point Campground approximately 6 miles from the dam - allow time for a hike, fish or swim.
+The Hungry Horse Dam Visitor Center is open daily May – September and offers free guided tours of the dam.